aws-samples/aws-modernization-workshop-for-newrelic/content/pixie/using_pixie/scenario_3.md

 Looking at the **REQ_PATH**, we can now identify that the slow request is to the `/api/admin` endpoint.
 We can then conclude that the `admin-service` is the source of the long loading times.

-> **What's hapenning?** When `frontend-service` makes a request for admin actions on TinyHat.Me, it is taking a long time for `admin-service` to respond.
+> **What's happening?** When `frontend-service` makes a request for admin actions on TinyHat.Me, it is taking a long time for `admin-service` to respond.
 ### Using `px/flamegraph` to find the potential fix

 #### Flamegraphs in Pixie